perusio/drupal-with-nginx/README.md

    of IP addresses.
 In the suggested configuration only from localhost and non-routable IPs of the 192.168.1.0 network.

+   The allowed hosts are defined in a geo block in file `php_fpm_status_allowed_hosts.conf`.
+You should edit the predefined IP addresses to suit your setup.

    To enable the status and ping pages uncomment the line in the `example.com.conf` virtual host configuration file.